Robert Lansing (actor): Personal life and death

 Lansing had a son, Robert Frederick Orin Lansing, with his first wife, actress Emily McLaughlin whom he married in 1956; they divorced in 1968.
 The following year, Lansing married Gari Hardy, but this marriage also ended in divorce.
 The couple had a daughter, Alice Lucille Lansing.
 His last marriage was to Anne Pivar, with whom he remained until his death in 1994.
 From 1991 to 1993, he was president of The Players Club, a theatrical fraternal organization founded by Edwin Booth in 1888.

 A long-time smoker, Lansing died in a Bronx, New York, hospice while undergoing treatment for lung cancer.
 He was 66.

-His funeral was at Congregation Rodelph Shalom in Manhattan, after which he was buried at Union Field Cemetery in Ridgewood, Queens.
+His funeral was at Congregation Rodeph Shalom in Manhattan, after which he was buried at Union Field Cemetery in Ridgewood, Queens.